revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 **Logical Error:**
-   - Logical errors are not detected by computer.
+   - Logical errors are not detected by the computer.
-   - Logical errors are Cause your results to be wrong.
+   - Logical errors cause your results to be wrong.
 **Compile Error/Syntax Error:**
-   - Syntax errors are "grammatical errors" and are this will be detected when you compile the program.
+   - Syntax errors are "grammatical errors" and this will be detected when you compile the program.
    - Syntax errors prevent your program from executing.

 </details>

 ---

-174.Paul is asking his junior can you tell me what background debug mode is what will be the answer he will give to him?
+174. Paul is asking his junior if he can tell what the background debug mode is.
+What will be the answer that he gives to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python background debug mode is an interface that enables a developers to debug the embedded systems.
+- In python, background debug mode is an interface that enables developers to debug the embedded systems.
 This mode facilitates debugging in microcontrollers.

 </details>

 ---

-175.Can you explain the main steps to involved in debugging Python code in Visual Studio Code?
+175. Can you explain the main steps involved in debugging Python code in Visual Studio Code?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- First begin with the Debug > Start Debugging command to launch the startup file
+- First, begin with the Debug > Start Debugging command to launch the startup file
 - Right-click a particular code line and choose Breakpoint > Insert Breakpoint
 - Then run code blocks or stop at certain points
-- Finally Inspect and modify the variables values
+- Finally, Inspect and modify the values of the variables

 </details>

 ---

-176.Consider Jane have this following piece of code
+176. Consider Jane has this following piece of code.

 ```python
 class samp: